Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

 \subsection{K-Estimator}

-The TE is a flexible estimator fulfilling our initial requirements, but can be put in an even broader context.
-Crucially, the TE involves indicator functions, whose derivatives with relation to $\alpha$ are either zero or not existent, leading to the binary decision of exclusion and non-exclusion of a particular mean.
-Avoiding this behaviour, we propose to apply the standard Gaussian cdf $\Phi$ directly to the test statistics and use the resulting values as a smoothed weighting:
+\rd{By examining the structure of (\ref{eq:T-Estimator}), we can perceive the TE as a re-weighting scheme for sample means that is driven by statistical considerations.
+The pivotal aspect lies in the determination of weights through indicator functions.
+Notably, the derivatives of these indicator functions with respect to $\alpha$ are either zero or non-existent, resulting in either an exclusion or an inclusion of specific mean.} Avoiding this behaviour, we propose to apply the standard Gaussian cdf $\Phi$ directly to the test statistics and use the resulting values as a smoothed weighting:

 In fact, it can be generalized even further by considering a weighting kernel $\kappa(\cdot)$: